astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/unpacking.md

 # TODO: Remove 'not-iterable' diagnostic
 (a, *b, c) = "abc"  # error: "Object of type `None` is not iterable" reveal_type(a)  # revealed: LiteralString
-# TODO: Should be List[LiteralString] once support for assigning to starred expression is added
+# TODO: Should be list[LiteralString] once support for assigning to starred expression is added
 reveal_type(b)  # revealed: @Todo
 reveal_type(c)  # revealed: LiteralString
 ```